mamedev/mame/docs/source/usingmame/aboutromsets.rst

 ROMs and CHDs
 -------------

-ROM chip data tends to be relatively small and gets loaded to system memory outright.
-Some games also used additional storage mediums such as hard drives, CD-ROMs, DVDs, and Laserdiscs.
-Those storage mediums are, for multiple technical reasons, not well-suited to being stored the same way as ROM data and won't fit completely in memory in some cases.
+ROM chip data tends to be relatively small and are loaded into system memory in their entirety.
+Some games also used additional storage media such as hard disks, CD-ROMs, DVDs, and LaserDiscs.
+Those storage media are, for multiple technical reasons, not well-suited to being stored the same way as ROM data and won’t fully fit in memory in some cases.

-Thus, a new format was created for these in the CHD file. **Compressed Hunks of Data**, or CHD for short, are designed very specifically around the needs of mass storage media.
-Some arcade games, consoles, and PCs will require a CHD to run.
-As CHDs are already compressed, they should **NOT** be stored in a ZIP or 7Z file as you would for ROM images.
+Thus, a new format was created for these in the CHD file.  **Compressed Hunks of Data** files, or CHD files for short, are designed very specifically around the needs of mass storage media.
+Some arcade games, consoles, and PCs will require one or more CHD files to run.
+As CHD files are already compressed, they **should not** be stored PKZIP or 7-Zip archives as ROM images would be.

+To save space when multiple variants of a system or software item are present, MAME supports *delta CHD* files.
+A delta CHD file only stores the parts of the data that differ from its *parent CHD* file.
+This allows large space savings when different variants share a lot of data.
+Delta CHD files can only be used for clone systems, devices with a parent ROM device, and clone software items.
+A delta CHD file must use a (non-delta) CHD file from the parent system, parent ROM device or parent software item as its parent CHD file.
+The parent CHD file must be present to use a delta CHD file, or MAME will not be able to read the shared data from it.